Facility planning: A strategic approach to a better office

 3. Start planning

 Once FMs understand both their goals and their benchmarks, they can begin the actual work of creating their master plan.
 This is when the challenging work of translating a facility plan into a business plan happens.
-It will look different, depending on the business drivers for your organization.
+It will look different, depending on the business drivers for your organization, as we touched on earlier.

 4. Start acting

-The more FMs are able to maximize the first steps of facilities planning, the easier acting on their plan will be.
+The more FMs are able to maximize the first steps of facilities planning, the easier it will be to act on their plan.

 This is also where the right tools become essential.
 The best way to implement any new changes to a workplace or facility is with the right facility management software.
 Ideally, this is one that can integrate with your company’s existing integrated workplace management system (IWMS).